MapColonies/developer-portal/docs/getting-started/vector/services/query_service.md

-# WFS
+# Query Service

-The vector [WFS](/ogc-protocols/ogc-wfs.md) service is a READ-ONLY web feature service. it provides facilities for searching and retrieving feature data with the `GetCapabilities`, `DescribeFeatureType` and `GetFeature` operations all other operations are invalid.
+The vector query service uses the [WFS](/ogc-protocols/ogc-wfs.md) protocol which is a READ-ONLY Web Feature Service. it provides facilities for searching and retrieving feature data with the `GetCapabilities`, `DescribeFeatureType` and `GetFeature` operations all other operations are invalid.
 For the full capabilities provided by the service see [GetCapabilities](#getcapabilities)

-WFS partitions the queriable data into feature types each feature type has its own attributes describing the structure of the data itself.
+WFS partitions the queryable data into feature types each feature type has its own attributes describing the structure of the data itself.
 For the description of a feature type see [DescribeFeatureType](#describefeaturetype)

 Finally, Features can be retrieved with the [GetFeature](#getfeature) operation. the request returns a collection of geographic feature instances filtered according to a criteria set by the requesting client.